ilyasozkurt/turkish-food-recipes/README.md

 ## How to use the dataset?

 After you run the command `php artisan scrape:recipes --force-download` you'll be able to see `/data/` directory on root of the project.

-The dataset is in JSON format.
+## Sample Data of Scrapping

+You can find the sample data at [`/data/sample.json`](/data/sample.json) path.

 Enjoy!